Any car accident has the potential to cause serious injury, but a chain-reaction car accident can be particularly terrifying and dangerous.

 Depending on the number of involved vehicles, a victim of a chain reaction accident may experience a secondary impact or more.
 Not only does a chain reaction accident cause serious physical and emotional trauma, but often the distress continues when a surviving victim files a claim to recover compensation for things like property damage, medical expenses, lost income, and pain and suffering.

 Texas is a fault-based insurance state that requires accident victims to prove another driver’s negligence and liability for the accident.
-This can be challenging in a chain reaction car accident claim in Texas and often requires a detailed investigation by an experienced car accident lawyer in Houston with resources such as access to traffic camera footage and accident reconstruction experts.
+This can be challenging in a chain reaction car accident claim in Texas and often requires a detailed investigation by an experienced car accident lawyer in Houston.
+They will work to maximize compensation after a crash by using resources such as access to traffic camera footage and accident reconstruction experts.

 The most common type of chain reaction car accident involves multiple rear-end collisions occurring in swift succession.
 Chain reaction accidents, also known as multi-car pileups, typically occur in high-speed traffic when following cars do not have sufficient time to stop to avoid hitting a crashed car in front of them.